Short History of the PA profession in the UK

 Job Opportunities

-PAs are generally in demand in the UK working across primary and secondary care in more than 30 specialties.
+PAs in the UK are working across primary and secondary care in more than 30 specialties.
+The job situation for PAs in the UK is challenging with few posts available.
 UK graduates cannot at present work in other countries with this qualification, although this is changing.

 Maintaining Role / Continuing Practice